 By 1911 Frances and her second husband, Joah, a council worker, were living at Ivy Terrace, Northgate, Horbury with five children from Frances’ first marriage, being four daughters and Fred, two daughters from Joah’s first marriage and a son from the marriage between Frances and Joah.
 Eight children ranging in age between 8 and 27 years.

-By 1914 Fred was living with Sarah Ann at Runtlings Lane Ossett and sometime later moved to Lionel Street.
+By 1914 Fred was living with Sarah Ann at Runtlings Lane, Ossett and sometime later they moved to Lionel Street.
 Then war was declared.
-The couple had a child, Frances Mary born on 2nd June 1916.
+The couple had a child, Frances Mary born on the 2nd June 1916.
 Sadly Sarah Anne died on 13th June 1916 suggesting complications with the birth which might have been the cause of her death.

 It is known that Fred Asquith enlisted at Ossett and joined the army in June 1916.
 It seems certain that he knew by this time that his wife had died and that he would need to make arrangements for the care of his new born child.
 In the first instance he appears to have been attached to the 10th battalion of the King’s Own Yorkshire Light Infantry (KOYLI).
 He embarked for France in late 1917 having been transferred to 7th battalion KOYLI with whom he was serving at the time he lost his life on 1st December 1917.

 The 7th KOYLI came under the command of 61st Brigade in 20th (Light) Division which took part in the Battle of Cambrai between 20th November and 7th December 1917.
 At dawn on 20 November 1917, the British Third Army launched an attack towards Cambrai.
 The assault utilised the largest number of tanks yet assembled.
 It used an artillery barrage that was not previously registered, aiming to return an element of surprise to the battlefield.
 But ultimately, early British gains were largely retaken by German counter-attacks.